dijsilva/preprocspectra/README.md

 ```python
 from preprocspectra import make_transformations
 ```
 The function has three parameters.
-The first must be a list with the panda dataframe with the spectra to be transformed.
+The first must be a list with the panda dataframe with the spectra to be transformed (max of 2 datasets).
 The second parameter must be a list of strings with the names of the treatments and the third parameter is the index of the column where the spectrum starts (if there are columns with other type of data).

 For example, to apply the SNV (Standard Normal Variate) treatment on a dataframe where the first two columns have other types of data (other than the spectrum), you can use the following command:
 ```python